elkolorado/Tibia-Satellite-Cyclopedia-Map-Export/README.md

 - `-f FLOOR`, `--floor FLOOR`: The floor number to process.
 This is an optional parameter.
 If not provided, the script will process all floors.

 - `-d OUTPUT_DIRECTORY`, `--output-directory OUTPUT_DIRECTORY` The directory to save the output file.
 This is an optional parameter.
 If not provided, the script will use the current working directory.

+- `-l`, `--loseless` This is optional paramter.
+If provided, the result will be saved as original .bmp file.
+By default the map is saved as compressed .png

 To use the script, you can run it with the following command: